 Businesses receive a framed certificate, yard sign, GREEN marketing materials, and entry into the annual GREEN Landscape Awards.

 To learn more about what constitutes a GREEN Landscape, see our article “What is a GREEN Landscape?”.

-Head over to our blog to see all of our articles with helpful info, tips, and techniques for landscaping on the Central Coast and beyond.
+Head over to our blog to see all of our articles with helpful info, tips, and techniques for landscaping in California.